cjacker/wl-find-cursor/README.md

 # wl-find-cursor

-wl-find-cursor is a tool to highlight and print out global mouse position in wayland, especially for compositors based on wlroots.
+wl-find-cursor is a tool to highlight and print out global mouse position in wayland, especially for compositors based on wlroots, such as sway.

 Due to security concerns, it's difficult to obtain the global mouse position in Wayland, that's to say, there is no `xeyes` for wayland.
 This is generally not a problem.
 However, when we have multiple monitors and many editor windows open, it is sometimes necessary to quickly locate the mouse position.

 This tool use layer-shell and virtual-pointer protocols to highlight and print out global mouse position in wayland.
+If the compositor is Lack of virtual pointer supporting, it can be worked around, but layer shell is essential.

-**Since KDE/GNOME didn't implement the virtual pointer protocol, they cannot be supported by wl-find-cursor now.
-These compositors have their own methods to locate the mouse cursor or retrieve its position.**
+**Since GNOME rejected to implement layer shell and virtual pointer protocol several years ago, it can not be supported by wl-find-cursor.**

 ![screenshot-2024-12-20-21-07-18](https://github.com/user-attachments/assets/daac6cb8-b9e5-4a35-ab90-8367342c23fd)